ekuiter/clausy/README.md

 Documentation for clausy is available [online](https://ekuiter.github.io/clausy/).

 ```
-# equivalent, but more verbose
+# equivalent to the above, but more verbose
 bin/clausy meta/test.sat to_nnf to_cnf_dist to_clauses print

 # read from standard input and count solutions